codexa/firetext/README.md

 ## Donate
-Firetext is kept alive by contributions from the community.
+Firetext is kept alive by contributions from the <a href="http://firetext.codexa.org/community/credits">community</a>.
 Please donate skills, time, or money to make this project better.

-Contact <a href="mailto:contact@codexa.org">us</a> to learn how you can help!
+Take an <a href="https://github.com/Codexa/Firetext/issues">issue</a>, or contact <a href="mailto:contact@codexa.org">us</a> to learn how you can help!

 ## Features